-TLC received a $150,000 grant from PA’s Department of Conservation and Natural Resources (DCNR) to help fund the Chandler Mill Nature Preserve and Interpretive Nature Center.
+TLC received a $150,000 grant in 2016 from PA’s Department of Conservation and Natural Resources (DCNR) to help fund the Chandler Mill Nature Preserve and Interpretive Nature Center.
 Read more about the project below and in the following articles:

 As our communities become more and more developed, traffic has increased even on once-quiet back roads, waterways are inundated with stormwater runoff and non-point source pollution, and open land is converted to housing developments.
 It is crucial to protect these quickly-disappearing resources, now and for future generations.
 The Chandler Mill Nature Preserve is made possible through the decision to preserve the Chandler Mill Bridge–a 105-year-old steel plate through girder bridge–as a pedestrian-only throughway.
 The bridge was officially designated for pedestrian, bicycle, and emergency vehicle access only in January of 2015, through a Resolution passed by the Kennett Township Board of Supervisors.
 View the Resolution Here.